 On your work surface, place the chicken, garlic butter, bacon, salt and pepper.

-Open each thigh and place between 2 pieces of plastic wrap.
+Open each thigh and place between two pieces of plastic wrap.
 Using a mallet pound each thigh until flat, level or even.

 Spread your garlic butter all over the one side of the chicken thigh.

-Ken likes to use 1/2 tablespoon of garlic butter per thigh, I like to use 1 tablespoon per thigh.
+Ken likes to use half a tablespoon of garlic butter per thigh, I like to use one tablespoon per thigh.